Pound Sterling (£)

 improve our services to you.
 General inquiries should be sent

-and to contact Sarah, our Family Support Manager, email her on
+and to contact Ruth, our Family Support Administrator, email her on

 we are always willing to travel to your locality and give training /

 information sessions at your child's school, place of worship or even